secure-software-engineering/TypeEvalPy/docs/leaderboard/README.md

 ---

-## Running TypeEvalPy Autogen

-To generate an extended version of the original TypeEvalPy benchmark to include many more Python types, run the following commands:

-1.  **Navigate to the `autogen` Directory**

-    ```bash
-    cd autogen
-    ```

-2.  **Execute the Generation Script**

-    Run the following command to start the generation process:

-    ```bash
-    python generate_typeevalpy_dataset.py
-    ```

-This will generate a folder in the repo root with the autogen benchmark with the current date.

----

 ### 🤝 Contributing

 Thank you for your interest in contributing!
 To add support for a new tool, please utilize the Docker templates provided in our repository.
 After implementing and testing your tool, please submit a pull request (PR) with a descriptive message.
 Our maintainers will review your submission, and merge them.

-To get started with integrating your tool, please follow the guide here: [docs/Tool_Integration_Guide.md](docs/Tool_Integration_Guide.md)

 ---